FadhilPM/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL]`

 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index refers to the positive integer within the bounds of the displayed person list  1, 2, 3, …​
-* The `INDEX` must be a valid index (i.e. Negative number, 0 or any number bigger than the index number shown in the displayed person list is not a valid index).
+* The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed person list).
 * Only edits to a person's name, phone number and email address is allowed.
 * When specifying a `NAME`, please ensure it follows these rules:
     * **Allowed Characters:**